heymynameisrob/pilcrow-editor/README.md

-## Pilcrow Editor
+# Pilcrow Editor

 This is an exact copy of the editor experience in [Pilcrow](https://pilcrow.xyz).
 A few modifications have been made so that it works right out the box.
 However, most of the functionality is there.
 Including:

 - Full node-based text editing
+- Slash commands
-- AI autocomplete
+- AI Complete (OpenAI key needed)
 - AI Assistance
 - Annotations
 - Snippets

 ## How it works
+More here

+## Using AI features
 More here

 ## Run it locally